orchidsoftware/orchid.software/docs/en/docs/icons.md

   - views
 ```

-Load the appropriate icons into the new directory, for example, this [notebook icon](https://github.com/FortAwesome/Font-Awesome/blob/ce084cb3463f15fd6b001eb70622d00a0e43c56c/svgs/solid/address-book.svg).
-Then we will indicate to the package the directory in which we need to search for our images, for this we will edit the configuration file `config/platform.php`:
+Once you have created the new directory, you can download the appropriate icons and place them in the new directory.
+For example, you can download the [notebook icon](https://github.com/FortAwesome/Font-Awesome/blob/ce084cb3463f15fd6b001eb70622d00a0e43c56c/svgs/solid/address-book.svg) and place it in the `fontawesome` subdirectory.

+Next, you need to configure the package to search for icons in the new directory.
+You can do this by editing the `config/platform.php` configuration file:

 ```php